collective/collective.addons/docs/source/addnewaddonrelease.rst

 ######################################

 A owner of an add-on project could add a release to the own project.
-There is a link at the top of a add-on project page whilst the owner is logged-in to the Plone site.
+There is a link at the top of an add-on project page whilst the owner is logged-in to the Plone site.
 Once he clicked on this link he got an edit form to enter the content of the new release.